TechColab/Drok-Juntek-on-steroids/Hardware/KiCAD/ReadMe.md

 Can also omit the patch headers and hard-wire.
 ### 2021-08-21
 Initial routing and grounding done.
+### 2021-08-22
+Move small caps a bit.
+Drop LoadPWM from top left & add AltVinSense.
+Remove a res & add one.

 # Need:
 passive component values which match in both layout and schematic.